dotBlueShoes/Quail/README.md

 - Use shortcuts
   > Execute a command specified in a config file by refering to a user-defined command name instead.
 - Write even shorter
   > Said user-defined command does not have to be fully written to be matched.
-Quail will always take 1st match.
+Be aware Quail will always take the 1st match.
 - Be modular
   > Supports identifing subprojects and allows for command grouping.
 - Define constants